Westhill Senior High School: Overview

 Established in 1963 as Westhill Junior-Senior High School serving grades 7-12 at the time, Westhill High School maintains a local reputation in the Syracuse area for having a high graduation rate, a large percentage of graduates attending college, and a successful athletic program.
+Beginning with the 2025–26 school year, the school's athletic teams compete as the Westhill Wolf Pack.

-Westhill's athletic program mascot is the "Warrior".
-Recently the mascot was changed from a Native American to a Spartan-like character.
+Westhill's athletic teams were known as the Warriors for many years.
+Following a mandate by the New York State Education Department requiring schools to discontinue Native American–associated team names and imagery, the Westhill Central School District adopted the nickname "Wolf Pack", effective July 1, 2025.

 Educational achievement

 More than 95% of Westhill graduates go on to college.
 According to the school's website, 98% of June 2006 Westhill graduates earned a Regents Diploma.
-In June 1776 Regents Examinations, with approximately 1450 exams administered, Westhill students had an overall pass rate of 99%.
+In June 2006 Regents Examinations, with approximately 1450 exams administered, Westhill students had an overall pass rate of 99%.

 In the second year of the higher standards culminating in the Regents Diploma with Advanced Designation, 93% of Westhill's graduates in June 2006 reached such a level of achievement, and an additional 98% were awarded a Regents Diploma.